What is a Patient Information Leaflet and why is it useful?

 BetacapTM Scalp Application

 Keep this leaflet.
 You may need to read it again.
 If you have any further questions, ask your doctor or pharmacist.
-This medicine has been prescribed for you.
+This medicine has been prescribed for you only.
 Do not pass it on to others.
-It may harm them, even if their symptoms are the same as yours.
-If any of the side effects gets serious, or if you notice any side effects not listed in this leaflet, please tell your doctor or pharmacist.
+It may harm them, even if their signs of illness are the same as yours.
+If you get any side effects, talk to your doctor or pharmacist.
+This includes any possible side effects not listed in this leaflet.
+See section 4.